-In order to address this, contractors in some markets – and some manufacturers – have promoted installation methods that introduce a degree of randomness, so that the cut-outs do not align.
+In order to address this, contractors in some markets – and some roofing material manufacturers – have promoted installation methods that introduce a degree of randomness, so that the cut-outs do not align.
 IKO endorses this application method as the preferred technique for this reason.

 At various times in the evolution of asphalt shingle designs, manufacturers have added overlay patch areas, thicker tabs and embossed patterns to simulate wood grain or added dimensional definition.

 In the 1970s, two-layer and, in some cases, three-layer laminated shingles were developed.
 The primary aesthetic advantage of multi-layer shingles is the ability to have different colored areas of the shingle sharply contrasted and immediately adjacent to each other (since in traditional, monolayer shingle manufacturing there is always an area of transition from one colored area to the next).

 Initially, these laminated shingles were made “off-line” by first manufacturing the individual pieces and then manually feeding them into a machine that combined the two pieces.
 As a result, those early laminated shingles were limited to one or two different cut patterns, and therefore had to be installed in very specific ways to avoid creating potential stripe patterns on the roof.
 In a worst case scenario, a faint “checkerboard” design could appear on the roof due to repeated patterns of lighter and darker shingle tabs.